Importer Manual / Version 2404

 Table Of Contents

-In the CoreMedia Blueprint workspace in global/examples
+In the CoreMedia Blueprint workspace in global/examples you

-will find a coremedia-application
+will find a coremedia-application module importer-template with

-three submodules importer
+three submodules importer, importer-config, and

 Building and Deploying the Importer